charliecash310/Course-2-Managing-Risks/Part 2.md

 ## Activity Overview

-In part two of this activity, you will communicate the security audit results and recommendations to stakeholders.
-You can include the completed stakeholder memorandum in your cybersecurity portfolio to demonstrate your ability to communicate in a way that supports stakeholder understanding of complex concepts.
-To review the importance of building a professional portfolio and options for creating your portfolio, read [Create a cybersecurity portfolio](https://www.coursera.org/learn/manage-security-risks/resources/pyALD).
+In part two of this activity, we communicate the security audit results and recommendations to fictional stakeholders.
+A completed stakeholder memorandum is demonstrated to communicate in a way that supports stakeholder understanding of complex concepts.

-To complete this activity, you will need the **controls assessment** and **compliance checklist** that you worked on in [the previous activity about conducting a security audit](https://www.coursera.org/learn/manage-security-risks/exam/TMBj8/portfolio-activity-conduct-a-security-audit-part-1).
-If you have not completed that activity, you can revisit it now.
+To complete this activity, we use the **controls assessment** and **compliance checklist** provided from Part 1 of the Security Audit

-Be sure to complete this activity and answer the questions that follow before moving on.
-The next course item will provide you with a completed exemplar to compare to your own work.
-You will not be able to access the exemplar until you have completed this activity and answered the questions.

 ## Scenario